Michael J. Novosel

-Michael J. Novosel Sr. (September 3, 1922 – April 2, 2006) of Enterprise, Alabama served in the United States military during World War II, the Korean War, and the Vietnam War.
+Michael J. Novosel Sr. (September 3, 1922 – April 2, 2006) of Enterprise, Alabama, served in the United States military during World War II, the Korean War, and the Vietnam War.
 He flew the B-29 Superfortress bomber in World War II.
-In order to serve in the Vietnam War, he gave up the rank of lieutenant colonel in the Air Force Reserve and became a chief warrant officer in the Army.
+To serve in the Vietnam War, he gave up the rank of lieutenant colonel in the Air Force Reserve and became a chief warrant officer in the Army.
 He was awarded the Medal of Honor, the United States' highest military decoration, for his bravery in conducting a medical evacuation under fire in the Vietnam War.

-On October 11, 2022 it was announced that Fort Rucker, Alabama would be renamed Fort Novosel in his honor.
+In April 2023, Fort Rucker, Alabama, was renamed Fort Novosel in his honor.

 Biography

 Novosel was born in Etna, Pennsylvania, the son of Croatian immigrants, and he grew up during the Great Depression.
-He joined the Army Air Corps at age 19, just ten months prior to Pearl Harbor, and he was a captain by 1945 flying B-29 Superfortress bombers in the war against Japan.
-He left the service for a brief time due to reductions in force after the war, and he settled in Fort Walton Beach, Florida to raise his family.
+He joined the Army Air Corps at age 19, ten months before Pearl Harbor, and by 1945 he was a captain flying B-29 Superfortress bombers in the war against Japan.
+He briefly left the service as the military shrank after the war, and he settled in Fort Walton Beach, Florida, to raise his family.

-Novosel joined the Air Force Reserve and went back on active duty to serve his country during the Korean War.
+During the Korean War, Novosel joined the Air Force Reserve and went back on active duty to serve his country.
 He left the service again in 1953 and was promoted to the rank of lieutenant colonel in the Air Force Reserve in 1955.

 In 1963, Novosel was working as a commercial airline pilot when he decided to return to active military duty.
 By then, he was 41 and the Air Force did not have space for any more officers in the upper ranks.
-He made the decision to give up his rank of lieutenant colonel in the Air Force to join the Army and fly helicopters as a chief warrant officer (CW4) with the elite Special Forces Aviation Section.
+He decided to give up his rank of lieutenant colonel in the Air Force to join the Army and fly helicopters as a chief warrant officer (CW4) with the elite Special Forces Aviation Section.
 He served his first tour in Vietnam flying medevac helicopters (Dustoff) with the 283rd Medical Detachment.
 His second tour in Vietnam was with the 82nd Medical Detachment.
 During that war, Novosel flew 2,543 missions and extracted 5,589 wounded personnel, among them his own son Michael J. Novosel Jr. The following week, Michael Jr. returned the favor by extracting his father after he was shot down.